10 Best Ayurvedic Medicine For Cholesterol In India

 2. Coconut oil

-The study done by Dr. Radhakrishnan and Dr Madhavan Kutty in late 1988 at the principal of Trivandrum Medical College has reported that the people having disorders due to blood pressure or coronary disease when consume 100 grams of onion daily found a decrease in cholesterol.
+The study done by Dr. Radhakrishnan and Dr. Madhavan Kutty in late 1988 at the principal of Trivandrum Medical College has reported that the people having disorders due to blood pressure or coronary disease when consuming 100 grams of onion daily found a decrease in cholesterol.

 It has been found that consumption up to 50 grams of Flax Seeds daily, have to reduce LDL cholesterol in healthy young adults by up to 8%, and 38 grams of flax seeds per day decreased LDL cholesterol by 14% in people with high cholesterol (hypercholesterolemia).